MetaMask/SIPs/SIPS/sip-3.md

 **ChainId** - This is a CAIP-2 `ChainId` string, the snap is expected to parse and utilize this string as needed.

-The return type for an `onTransaction` import should be as follows:
+The return type for an `onTransaction` export should be as follows:

 ```typescript
 interface OnTransactionReturn {